 The Guns of Navarone

-The idea is that Peck's mission is to destroy these guns to allow the US warships passage through the strait to rescue 3000 soldiers marooned on an island.
+The idea is that Peck's mission is to destroy these guns to allow the US warships a safe passage through the strait to rescue 3000 soldiers marooned on an island.
 The Germans are planning to attack that island and kill the men so timing is crucial.

-The destruction of the guns is the key to everything.
+The destruction of said guns is the key to everything.
+Does That Seem Familiar?